sarahciston/codingcare/posts/guide.md

 </p>
 <!-- {: .quote .attrib } -->

 [//]: # "[XXX should i be linking technical tools to the CCC Resource Hub items instead?
-And can those be linked if they're dynamically generated?]"
+And can those be linked if they're dynamically generated? i don't think they can...:(]"

 ### Work iteratively, feature progress